deejaygraham/deejaygraham.github.io/_posts/2014-05-19-creating-a-transparent-png-from-a-scanned-image.markdown

 ---

-One of the many parts of my sketchnoting process that I took from Mike Rohde's [Sketchnote Handbook](http://rohdesign.com/book) is scanning the finished sketch in black and white and adding colour to the image later.
+One of the many parts of my sketchnoting process that I took from Mike Rohde's
+<a href="http://rohdesign.com/book">Sketchnote Handbook</a> is scanning the finished
+sketch in black and white and adding colour to the image later.

 Adding colour usually means using Photoshop or Paint.Net to separate the image